Go, Vandals, Go: History

 The song was the freshman class' winning entry in the university's annual song and stunt fest in May 1930, and was soon played by the UI pep band at football games at MacLean Field.
 Previously, the Vandals had used a variation of "On, Wisconsin" as its fight song.

-Most fight songs are hard to sing because of the fast beat used to make them sound spirited.
-However, O'Donnell wrote the song almost entirely with whole notes and half notes to make it easy for a large football crowd to sing; he also added a heavy drumbeat to carry the spirit.
+O'Donnell wrote the song almost entirely with whole notes and half notes to make it easy for a large football crowd to sing; he also added a heavy drumbeat to carry the spirit.